 A car you can’t afford.
 The last thing you want to do with your fresh start from bankruptcy is buy more car than you can really afford.
 If you experience any kind of hiccup with your income, you could end up in trouble.
 You should avoid even going for anything that results in a monthly payment that would be a stretch for you to make.
 Set yourself up for success by shopping for vehicles that are well within what you can afford.

 A lemon.
 Cars with prices that seem too good to be true are probably just that!
-There could be hidden frame damage, flood damage or all kinds of other safety issues that will end costing you way more than you bargained for.
+There could be hidden frame damage, flood damage or all kinds of other safety issues that will end up costing you way more than you bargained for.

-At Day One Credit, we serve as the go-between to meet all your needs, both in terms of finding you the best Chapter 7 bankruptcy car loan from our top-notch network of lenders as well as helping you find the right car for your bankruptcy situation.
+At Day One Credit, we serve as the go-between to meet all your needs, both in terms of finding you the best Chapter 7 bankruptcy car loan from our network of lenders as well as helping you find the right car for your bankruptcy situation.

 Step 6: Surrender Your Current Car (if you have one)